Yes, it’s a real thing! It came up again in a recent workshop I ran, so here’s how to deal with it.

-When I ask in my live events “Who amongst you is a talker over?” invariably at least 3-4 people put their hands up.
-When I ask them what their motivation is the answers include: “I get excited and just want to put my point across.”
+When in live events the audience is asked “Who among you is a talker over?” invariably at least 3-4 people put their hands up.
+When asked what their motivation is the answers include: “I get excited and just want to put my point across.”
 “I usually have the answer.”
 Not pretty, either option – and imagine how that feels to be on the other end of that?
 That isn’t human interaction, inclusive.
 That, is merely them using you as an audience!

 Know-it-all’s sometimes have jealously as their motivation, and over competitiveness kicks in as they feel the need to prove themselves.
-One thing I know for sure is that there is no pleasure in a conversation with someone like this.
+There is no pleasure in a conversation with someone like this.
 You end up walking away feeling unheard, and under-valued.
 In addition, you just lost precious time to this person!

 So where to start?
 Well, if you can, cut them off early.
 You can do this in two ways.
 The first is by asking lots of questions.
 This stops the ‘story’ and makes them focus on the facts, hopefully without embellishment.
 So, if, for example they start off on a story you know will be long winded, interject with questions to try and stop the flow.

 The other option is to use body language, this could be in the form of a soft upwards hand to symbolise ‘stop’, then you could put your point forward at that point.
 In essence, you are re-training this person to be a more considerate conversationalist.
 If it doesn’t work, then you have a decision to make.
 If it’s a person you don’t need to have in your life, then think about that – reducing or stopping contact.

 If it’s your boss – use questions that make him or her accountable, check the priorities, and clarify what has been said in a long string of information.